-- Retirees meeting the eligibility conditions who continue coverage under the District's medical insurance program will receive a District subsidy up to a maximum of \$2,400 per year until reaching age 65. - After reaching age 65, retirees with at least 15 years of service at retirement, will receive a District contribution up to a maximum of \$2,510 per year (increased annually by 2%) toward the retiree's medical insurance premiums.
-The District pays the full medical cost for retirees belonging to the bargaining unit group 'AFT 1983-84 ERI' and a flat amount of \$800 per year for retirees in the groups 'AFT 1981-83' and 'AFT 1978-80'. - Upon the death of the retiree, benefits will be paid for the un-remarried surviving spouse from the spouse's age 60 until age 65 or for life if the retiree had at least 15 years of service. - Retirees can receive fixed quarterly cash payments in lieu of medical benefits.
+- Retirees meeting the eligibility conditions who continue coverage under the District's medical insurance program will receive a District subsidy up to a maximum of \$2,400 per year until reaching age 65. - After reaching age 65, retirees with at least 15 years of service at retirement, will receive a District contribution up to a maximum of \$2,510.09 per year effective July 1, 2012 (increased annually by 2% effective September 1, 2012) toward the retiree's medical insurance premiums.
+The District pays the full medical cost for retirees belonging to the bargaining unit group 'SCFT 1984 ERIP' and a flat amount of \$800 per year for retirees in the groups 'AFT 1981-83' and 'AFT 1978-80'. - Upon the death of the retiree, benefits will be paid for the unremarried surviving spouse from the spouse's age 60 until age 65 or for life if the retiree had at least 15 years of service. - Retirees can receive fixed quarterly cash payments in lieu of medical benefits.
 The amount of the cash payment is set by the District and varies by year of retirement.